robertsGeorge/JavaScript30/README.md

 * use of a ternary operator evaluated within a template literal, depending on the boolean value of an object's property
 * Setting, getting, and clearing items from local storage with .getItem() .setItem('key', object as string) .clear()
 * element.insertAdjacentHTML() // saves you having to use document.createElement

+### 16 - Mouse Move Shadow
+* using offsetX and offsetY properties to get x and y coordinates of the mouse cursor as it moves
+* Use of object destructuring assignment